 About the host:

-Chris Withers, Broker Distribution Director at Ecclesiastical, is responsible for developing Ecclesiastical’s proposition for its broker partners, leading the sales team and for building even stronger relationships with brokers.
-Having joined the company in 2015 Chris has over 25 years’ of wide-ranging insurance industry experience, having worked at Covea and RSA prior to joining Ecclesiastical.
+Chris Withers, Schemes and Partnerships Director at Ecclesiastical, is responsible for developing Ecclesiastical’s growing schemes business, having held the role of broker distribution director with Ecclesiastical since 2016.
+Having joined the company in 2015, Chris has over 25 years of wide-ranging insurance industry experience, having worked at Covea and RSA before joining Ecclesiastical.